Justin-Sawyer/recipeas-and-greens/README.md

 	[Materialize](https://materializecss.com/) forms the vast majority of the formatting code, such as the grid system, containers, buttons, icons etc.
     It has been heavily modified by the author of this project to suit the website's needs.

-	[Google Fonts](https://fonts.google.com/) was used to import the different fonts used on this website.

 	[Font Awesome v4.7.0](https://fontawesome.com/v4.7.0/) was used for the social icons used on this site, since they are so easily recognisable.